ceautery/ceautery.github.io/src/blog/apl.md

 10
 ```

-APL uses the mathematical symbols × and ÷ for multiplication and division rather than \* and /, which makes it unique among programming languages.
+APL uses the mathematical symbols `×` and `÷` for multiplication and division rather than `*` and `/`, which makes it unique among programming languages.
 Slash is the reduce function (as we'll see in a minute), where asterisk raises to a power:

 ```apl
       2 * 3
 8
 ```

 The monadic form is simply function, variable.
 If a function symbol occurs at the beginning of an expression, or after another function symbol, it uses its monadic meaning.
 In this way, the same symbol can have two different functions associated with it.
 For example, iota.
-It's monadic form (⍳ B)creates an incremental list of numbers from the index origin (defaults to 1 in GNU APL) up to B, it's dyadic form (A ⍳ B) looks for the index of B in the list A.
+It's monadic form (`⍳ B`) creates an incremental list of numbers from the index origin (defaults to 1 in GNU APL) up to B, it's dyadic form (`A ⍳ B`) looks for the index of B in the list A.

 ```apl
       ⍳ 10